Vol. 05

 At the time, the image of YBCO wire was that of a thin superconducting film formed on a flexible metal tape.
 However, forming a superconducting film directly on the metal tape would cause the constituent elements of the metal tape to diffuse, degrading the superconducting properties, so a buffer layer was needed in between.
 This was called an intermediate layer.

-Around 1990, Fujikura was also researching the topic of what kind of intermediate layer material should be formed on the metal tape to realize YBCO wire.
-First, as part of research into forming a film of zirconium oxide (YSZ) on a heat-resistant metal as an intermediate layer material, the effects of ion irradiation during film formation were examined.
-As a result, there were signs that the crystals would align when the film was formed while irradiating ions.
-Further systematic investigations revealed that the crystals would align when both a specific angle and the strength of the ions were satisfied, and that the condition for the best crystal orientation was 55° from the heat-resistant metal tape used as the substrate.
-The critical current density (the maximum current per unit cross-sectional area that flows in the superconducting state) of the superconducting layer formed on this crystal-oriented intermediate layer was 500,000 A/cm2.
-This demonstrated its high characteristics, as the current of the superconducting wire increased from a few A to a few tens of A. This technique (Ion Beam Assisted Deposition (IBAD) method) subsequently developed into the main process for creating Y-based superconducting wires.
+Around 1990, Fujikura also conducted research into the ideal intermediate layer material to be formed on metal tape to realize YBCO wire.
+As part of research into depositing a film of zirconium sulphide (YSZ) on a heat-resistant metal as an intermediate layer, they first examined the effects of ion irradiation during deposition.
+Results indicated that deposition while irradiating with ions indicated alignment of the crystals.
+Further systematic investigation revealed that the crystals align when a specific angle and ion intensity are both satisfied, and that the optimum condition for crystal orientation is a 55° angle from the heat-resistant metal tape used as the substrate.
+The critical current density (the maximum current per unit cross-sectional area that flows in the superconducting state) of the superconducting layer deposited on this crystal-oriented intermediate layer was 500,000 A/cm2.
+This demonstrated its superior performance compared to the tens of thousands of A/cm2 achieved by a film with only one crystalline orientation, known as c-axis orientation.
+This increase in the current of superconducting wires from a few amperes to tens of amperes significantly contributed to the realization of practical superconducting wires.
+This method (Ion Beam Assisted Deposition (IBAD) method) subsequently developed into the main process for creating Y-based superconducting wires.

 Biaxially fixed omniaxially oriented interlayer